 If you have a one-story home with a full basement, then that basement represents a major portion of its usable space.
 The best way to make use of this space is to finish the basement into a new, comfortable living space.
 But like all home improvements, a little preparation beforehand can go a long way to protecting your investment.

 At Ohio Basement Authority, our basement waterproofing system is the perfect solution to your wet basement.
 If you have had your basement damaged by water or are planning on finishing your basement, contact us first to get a free estimate on a basement waterproofing solution for your home.
-We offer all our waterproofing solutions in Columbus, Springfield, Mansfield and the nearby areas.
+We offer all our waterproofing solutions in Columbus, Cincinnati, Dayton, Springfield, Mansfield and throughout southern Ohio.

 At Ohio Basement Authority, we’ve seen just about everything that can happen to a finished basement, and we’re called in to waterproof them daily.
 Once the basement is finished, repairing and waterproofing the space is much more expensive.

 If you’re planning to finish the basement, this is what we recommend to prepare it beforehand.
 If your basement is already finished, many of these precautions may still be made.